Elijahamet/flight-booking/README.md

 # flight-booking
-book your flight and travel
+book your flight and travel.